PUT-PTM/2019_PS2Sniffer/README.md

  # 6. Future improvements

  There are two small bugs : first problem is with fast writing which causes some letters might be missing  or duplicated and second problem is fast writing alternatively two characters which causes displaying only one character.

+ Except for fixing bugs, the future development may involve full support of numpad and CAPS-, NUM- and SCROLL LOCK diodes.

  # 7. Attributions